 Over the last few decades we have gained, thanks to scientific advances and increased awareness of environmental matters, a much better understanding of the countless ways in which natural systems support our own prosperity and well-being.
 Whilst nature’s gifts are often hard to value in monetary terms, what they have to offer mankind is invaluable.

 World Environment Day organisers are challenging us to find fun and exciting way to experience and cherish this valuable relationship.
-Whether you pay a visit to one of your country’s national parks or take a stroll through one of your city’s green spaces, WED is an ideal occasion to go out and explore what nature has to offer.
+Whether you pay a visit to one of your country’s national parks or take a stroll through one of your city’s green spaces,

-In the age of concrete and smartphones (and the many other distractions of modern life), connections with nature can be fleeting.
+In the age of concrete and smartphones (and the many other distractions of modern life), connection with nature can be fleeting.
 But with your help, World Environment Day can make it clearer than ever that we need harmony between humanity and nature so that both are able to thrive.

 World Environment Day is a day for everyone, everywhere….

-Pingback: Urban Heat Island Effect: Causes, Impacts and Mitigation | Cleantech Solutions
+1. Pingback: Urban Heat Island Effect: Causes, Impacts and Mitigation | Cleantech Solutions

-Pingback: 5 Ways Using Marbles At Home Help Improve Our Environment | EcoMENA
+2. Pingback: 5 Ways Using Marbles At Home Help Improve Our Environment | EcoMENA

-Pingback: Environment and Yourself | EcoMENA
+3. Pingback: Environment and Yourself | EcoMENA

-Pingback: Tips for a Green Ramadan | EcoMENA
+4. Pingback: Tips for a Green Ramadan | EcoMENA

-Pingback: How the Environment Affects Your Mental Health | EcoMENA
+5. Pingback: How the Environment Affects Your Mental Health | EcoMENA